babblevoice/projectrtp/README.md

 * boost
 * gnutls
 * libsrtp
-* openssl (for now the node scripts use openssl to generate a self signed cert for DTLS)
+* openssl (for now the NodeJS scripts use openssl to generate a self signed cert for DTLS)

 libilbc is included as a git submodule and requires building.
 This needs pulling which also has a submodule so (although this is handled inteh Dockerfile if you are building an image):